 David's paternal family

-SAMUEL WALKER and his family were living in Pickering near Old Malton, when the railroad industry swiftly expanded in England.
 The development of the English railroad system between 1825 and 1860 added fuel to the Industrial Revolution already in progress.
 After three years of construction, the Stockton-Darlington line was the first to provide railroad passenger service in 1825.
 By the 1830s several city-to-city railroad lines had been built.
 There were 500 miles of rail in England in 1838.
 By 1860, the system had expanded to 10,000 miles of rail, and a transportation revolution had occurred.
 The new technology of the railroad was accompanied by financial intrigue.
 Investment in the railroad companies expanded too rapidly, creating a financial bubble that was bound to burst.
 The railroad investment frenzy reached beyond banks and aristocrats.
-The new and growing middle class also invested in railroad companies.
-When many of the new railroad companies went bankrupt, some families lost everything they owned.
-Some investors fell prey to con artists, who never intended to build a railroad.
-Between 1844 and 1847, one-third of the total approved mileage of railroad was never built.

 The English railroad boom was about at the same time period, when the worldwide cholera epidemic made deadly passes through England and Wales.
 Between 1829 and 1851, cholera carved a deadly path around the world, and England would not be spared.
 The cholera outbreak of 1832 in London claimed the lives of 55,000 people.
 England and Wales would suffer another 52,000 cholera deaths in the outbreak that began in 1848.

-It cannot be said if or in which way exactly any of SAMUEL WALKER's family was involved directly in these conflicts, but it is only known that the Walker Clan of Westow was still prosperous in 1814.
-Head of this Clan was JOHN WALKER (1730-1814) of Westow Grange, who was a yeoman* of considerable wealth and land holdings in and around Westow, which he put out to rent.
-Therefore it is fair to say that, although he did not belong to the "landed gentry" as such, he was wealthy enough to have their lifestyle though.
+John's father, JOHN WALKER sen. of Westow Grange, was a yeoman* of considerable wealth and land holdings in and around Westow, which he put out to rent.
+Therefore it is fair to say that, although he did not belong to the landed gentry as such, he was wealthy enough to have their lifestyle though.
+It was only during or after the Napoleonic Wars that the family's prosperity gradually came to an end.
+Furthermore, it cannot be said whether members of the WALKER family were directly involved, for example as soldiers, in the Napoleonic Wars between 1803 and 1815.

-JOHN WALKER was the son of George Walker (1691-1789), christened in Crambe on 13.
-March 1730.
-It is village and civil parish in the Ryedale district, near the River Derwent and 6 miles (10 km) south-west of Malton.
-He was born during the reign of George II (fl.
-1727-1760), who was the George holding a sceptrelast British monarch born outside Great Britain: he was born and brought up in northern Germany.
+last British monarch born outside Great Britain: he was born and brought up in northern Germany.
 He enhanced the stability of the constitutional system, with a government run by Sir Robert Walpole during the period 1730–42.
 He built up the first British Empire, strengthening the colonies in the Caribbean and North America.
 In coalition with the rising power Prussia, defeated France in the Seven Years' War (1756–1763), and won full control of Canada.
 George II was suceeded by George III (fl.
 1760–1820).
 Frequently reviled by Americans as a tyrant and the instigator of the American War of Independence, he was insane off and on after 1788 as his eldest son served as regent.
 The last king to dominate government and politics, his long reign is noted for losing the first British Empire with a loss in the American Revolutionary War (1783), as France sought revenge for its defeat in the Seven Years War by aiding the Americans.
 The reign was notable for the building of a second empire based in India, Asia and Africa, the beginnings of the industrial revolution that made Britain an economic powerhouse, and above all the life and death struggle with the French, the French Revolutionary Wars 1793–1802, ending in a draw and a short truce, and the epic Napoleonic Wars (1803–1815), ending with the decisive defeat of Napoleon.

-ortrait by Charles Jervas, c.
+(King George II, portrait by Charles Jervas, c.
 1727)

-Although his direct family can only be traced back to William Walker (1621-1719), son of George, earlier entries of Walkers in Westow area, which is including Crambe and Whitwell on the Hill, can still be found in parish records there.
+SAMUEL WALKER's direct family can only be traced back to William Walker (1621-1719), son of George, earlier entries of Walkers in Westow area, which is including Crambe and Whitwell on the Hill, can still be found in parish records there.
 Unfortunately, these ancient records cannot be tied to the pedigree though as records of two or perhaps three generations of the 17th century are seemingly missing.

 The earliest hint for a Walker in the area of Westow is that one of the husbandman ROLAND WALKER of Whitwell on the Hill (born c.
 1480) mentioned in the Cause Papers (30.
 Oct 1555 - 03.
 Jun 1556).
 There is besides mentioned a second ROLAND WALKER of the same place, perhaps his son.
 That Roland Walker was a gresman, which means that he had pastures, where he kept sheeps.